-The Children First Bill, 2014, which will put elements of the Children First: National Guidance for the Protection and Welfare of Children (2011) on a statutory footing was published by the Houses of the Oireachtas on 14 April 2014 (Children First Bill 2014).
-The introduction of this legislation has been a key Programme for Government commitment, and will form part of a suite of child protection legislation which already includes the National Vetting Bureau (Children and Vulnerable Persons) Act, 2012 and the Criminal Justice (Withholding of Information on Offences against Children and Vulnerable Persons) Act 2012.
-The Bill has passed all stages in both Houses of the Oireachtas and the Bill was signed into law by the President on 19 November 2015.
-The provisions of the legislation will only come into force when brought into effect by regulation of the Minister.
-CF Act 2015.
+The Children First Act 2015 (the Act), puts elements of the Children First: National Guidance for the Protection and Welfare of Children (2011) on a statutory footing CF Act 2015.
+The legislation was a key Programme for Government commitment, and forms part of a suite of child protection legislation which includes the National Vetting Bureau (Children and Vulnerable Persons) Act, 2012 and the Criminal Justice (Withholding of Information on Offences against Children and Vulnerable Persons) Act 2012.

-The Bill provides for a number of key child protection measures, as follows:
+The Act provides for a number of key child protection measures, as follows:

-· Putting the Children First Interdepartmental Group on a statutory footing.
+• Putting the Children First Interdepartmental Implementation Group on a statutory footing.

 Obligations on Organisations

 Organisations providing services to children and young people will be required to undertake an assessment of any risks to a child while the child is availing of its services, and use this as the basis for developing a Child Safeguarding Statement.
 The purpose of the Statement is to identify how the organisation will manage any risks identified in the risk assessment.